Published on May 13, 2020

 The premise is a simple one – if you engage and inspire your people to live and breathe your mission, vision, values and culture – your brand reputation for having attentive, happy staff that build relationships with your customers (because they are fulfilled and happy!) would negate a lot of the need to go out to market for new customers.
 Time and money spent on your internal culture is eternally valuable to the success of your organisation.

 “Your people are your biggest opportunity and your biggest risk”

-At Laws of Attraction we work with organisations to help create and define the values that support your vision and shape your culture.
-We also work in collaboration with you to design your communication strategy and create integrated visual communications plans to permeate the thinking of your people, ensuring those values become more than words by actively influencing employee behavior.
+At Laws of Attraction, we work with organisations to help create and define the values that support your vision and shape your culture.
+We also work in collaboration with you to design your communication strategy and create integrated visual communications plans to permeate the thinking of your people, ensuring those values become more than words by actively influencing employee behaviour.

 Our suite of design collateral can range from a complete brand overall to short videos from your CEO communicating the values, and everything in between.

 If you’re interested in learning more about EVP and the work we do around culture and values, please get in touch [email protected] and let’s talk.

 Answers: 1.
 Amazon 2.
 Adidas 3.
 Facebook 4.
 Virgin Atlantic 5.
 IKEA 6.
 Starbucks